 “No question is dumb.
-This is how we learn, kid,” said Willard, himself a refugee of many second features before the barge poling gig.
+This is how we learn, kid,” said Willard, himself a refugee of many second features before his barge poling gig.

 The elevator shook and dropped again, with sufficient force to spill some of Joanna’s mop water on the floor.
 Mary Lu juggled escaping lattes.
 There was a silvery ding as they crunched to a stop; the doors opened part way and jammed.
 From a bifocal horizon line defined by a steel beam, an overalled leg groped for a footing in midair.
 Mary Lu started to cry.

 In the shaft, a barrage of mild cursing—then, “Hello?”

 “Hello, Lucy Hobart.
 Squeeze on through.
 We’ve been waiting for you,” said the Ferryman.

-This interleaves with what might have been; fiction trumps truth and, on loan from cable TV, unhappinesses, poverty, and anxiety are airbrushed away to give happy endings to otherwise meaningless lives.
+This interleaves with what might have been; fiction trumps truth and, on loan from cable TV, unhappiness, poverty, and anxiety are airbrushed away to give happy endings to otherwise meaningless lives.
 Glamor calls; Days of Our Lives wins a daytime Emmy; in Florida a giant sinkhole swallows a mall parking lot and a Jiffy Lube.
 Everything happens at once.